AddyCuber/De-blurring-with-GAN/README.md

 pip install -r requirements.txt
 ```

-3. Download the trained model:
+3. Download the required files:
-- The model file (`deblur_generator.h5`) is not included in the repository due to size limitations
+- The model file (`deblur_generator.h5`) and training notebook are not included in the repository due to size limitations
-- Download it from the [Releases page](https://github.com/AddyCuber/De-blurring-with-GAN/releases/latest)
+- Download both from the [Releases page](https://github.com/AddyCuber/De-blurring-with-GAN/releases/latest)
 - Place the downloaded `deblur_generator.h5` file in the root directory of the project
+- The notebook `deblurring-with-gan.ipynb` contains the model training code and documentation

 4. Run the application:
 ```bash